-- programs. - accessibility

-• The City of Brampton should partner with small businesses to connect students with industry professionals, job opportunities and foster mentorship relationships.

-• Such relationships can be established using the Brampton Entrepreneur Centre and similar

-• The City should look to increase the investment in mentorship programs and hire a more diverse range of mentors

-• Mentorship programs should be increased in
+- The City of Brampton should partner with small businesses to connect students with industry professionals, job opportunities and foster mentorship relationships. - Such relationships can be established using the Brampton Entrepreneur Centre and similar programs. - The City should look to increase the investment in mentorship programs and hire a more diverse range of mentors - Mentorship programs should be increased in accessibility intiations The state of the s

-Costs of Employing Youth and the Investment into Youth Employment for Small-Medium Enterprises (SME's) Recommendations and the second and the second of the second of
+Costs of Employing Youth and the Investment into Youth Employment for Small-Medium Enterprises (SME's) Recommendations

-• The City of Brampton should continue their partnerships with businesses to offer co-op and summer intern placements

-• Firms can be made more comfortable by offering probationary pay periods until employees are fully trained
+- The City of Brampton should continue their partnerships with businesses to offer co-op and summer intern placements - Firms can be made more comfortable by offering probationary pay periods until employees are fully trained